Juan Lavalle: Coup, war, and resignation

+Regroup

 During the French blockade to the Río de la Plata, Fructuoso Rivera was reluctant to take military actions against Rosas, aware of his strength.
 Unitarians, who thought that the whole Argentine Confederation would rise against Rosas at the first chance, urged Lavalle to lead the attack, who requested not to share command with Rivera.
 As a result, they led both their own armies.
-His imminent attack was backed up by conspiracies in Buenos Aires, which were discovered and aborted by the Mazorca.
-Manuel Vicente Maza and his son were among the perpetrators, and were executed as a result.
+His imminent attack was backed up by conspiracies in Buenos Aires, which were discovered and aborted by the Mazorca, a group loyal to Rosas.
+Manuel Vicente Maza and his son were among the conspirators, and were executed as a result.
 Pedro Castelli also organized an ill-fated uprising against Rosas, and was executed as well.

-Rosas did not wait to be attacked and ordered Pascual Echagüe to cross the Paraná river and take the fight to Uruguay.
+Rosas did not wait to be attacked and ordered Pascual Echagüe to cross the Paraná River and take the fight to Uruguay, with López.
 The Uruguayan armies split: Rivera returned to defend Montevideo, and Lavalle moved to Entre Ríos Province.
 He expected that the local populations would join him against Rosas and increase his forces, but he found severe resistance, so he moved instead to Corrientes Province.
 Governor Pedro Ferré defeated López, and Rivera defeated Pascual Echagüe, clearing for Lavalle the way to Buenos Aires.

+Defeat

-However, by that point France had given up its trust on the effectiveness of the blockade, as what was thought it would be an easy and short conflict was turning into a long war, without clear security of a final victory.
+At this juncture, however, France had given up its trust on the effectiveness of the blockade, as what was thought it would be an easy and short conflict was turning into a long war, without clear security of a final victory.
 France began peace negotiations with the Confederation and cut its financial support to Lavalle.
 He didn't find help at local towns either, and there was widespread desertion among his ranks.
 Buenos Aires was ready to resist his military attack, but the lack of support forced him to give up and retire from the battlefield, without starting any battle.

+Death

 Persecuted, his troops suffered constant attacks and Lavalle was forced to move further north, being defeated by Manuel Oribe in La Rioja and Tucumán.
 Escaping with a small group of 200 men, he was accidentally shot by a Montonera detachment which spread-shot a reputed Unitarian's house, not realizing that Juan Lavalle, the very chief of the Unitarians, was staying there.
 This occurred in 1841 in San Salvador de Jujuy.

+Aftermath

 Afraid that his body would be desecrated by the Federales, his followers fled to Bolivia carrying Lavalle's decomposing remains with them.
 Hurrying over the Humahuaca pass, they finally decided to strip the skeleton by boiling it and, after burying the flesh in an unmarked grave, carry the bones, which are today buried at the La Recoleta Cemetery in Buenos Aires.

+Honors

 A statue of the general standing on top of a long, slender column, commemorates the figure of Lavalle at Plaza Lavalle in Buenos Aires.